glv/smithereen/README.md

 descent, but with much better performance and space-efficiency.
 Also, as a Rubyist, I was drawn by Crockford's claim that TDOP "is most effective when used in a dynamic, functional programming language."
-He goes on to say that TDOP
+He goes on to say that TDOP:

 > wants a dynamic language, but dynamic language communities
 > historically have had no use for the syntax that Pratt's technique